 Hand-cranked beaters, wood-burning stoves and horse-drawn buggies.
 Glimpse into the Amish way of life and you’ll feel as though you’ve traveled back in time.
 The Amish are a religious community that separate themselves from modern technology.
 In The Amish Cook’s Baking Book, written with Amish cook and columnist Lovina Eicher, Kevin Williams writes that the Amish “aspire to live simply and self-sufficiently.”

 Though the lifestyle is reserved, the Amish express themselves through their food.
 From homemade lattice pies to 600-person feasts, there’s a lot we can learn from them.
+Just take a peek at these cozy Amish breakfast recipes.
 Though we may not choose to give up our electric mixers or microwaves, these 10 Amish cooking secrets are good rules for any home cook.

 1. Share breakfast as a family.